 If all residents are severely mentally impaired a full exemption applies, or if one adult is disregarded as SMI in a household of 2 adults then a 25% disregard discount may be awarded – if there are 2 or more adult residents in the household then no discount is available (except where the household consists of only person(s) who are SMI or can be considered as carers – for more information please contact the council tax unit)

-To be eligible, the person(s) must be diagnosed as SMI by a doctor AND they must also be ENTITLED to one of the benefits listed below (whether receiving them or not):
+To be eligible, the person(s) must be diagnosed as SMI by a doctor AND they must be receiving one of the benefits listed below:

 Students and Student Nurses on certain full time courses.
 If all residents are student the full time exemption applies.
 See exemptions.